popcron/sheets/README.md

 - **Can I send pull requests?**
 Sure.
 - **I got an error**
-Send me the steps to reproduce it and I'll fix it.
+Send me the steps to reproduce it and I'll try to fix it.